abishek023-dev/abishek023-dev/README.md

   <div align="center">
   <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="600" height="300"/>
 </div>
 Myself Abishek.
 I am a sophomore at IIIT Bhubaneshwar CSE Branch.
-I am currently leraning about solidity smart contracts to interact with the ethereum blockchain and also about using the react JS framework to build a frontend for user to interacts with my dapps.
+I am currently learning about solidity smart contracts to interact with the ethereum blockchain and also about using the react JS framework to build a frontend for user to interacts with my dapps.
 I am also interested in competitive coding and primarily use C++ , Java while solving problems.
 In case you feel that we might be able to collaborate in a any project feel free to reach out to me.
 Have a great Day Ahead!!!!!

 [![My portfolio](https://img.shields.io/static/v1?label=MY&message=PORTFOLIO&color=gray)](https://abishekupadhyay202.wixsite.com/abishek-upadhyay)